Chart Color Schemes

 The level of general health in Gwynneville is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Gwynneville shows better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both younger and older age groups have low prevalence of common health conditions.
-Private health cover is found to be quite low at around 48% of the total population (about 1,638 people), compared to 51.9% in Regional NSW and a national average of 55.7%.
+Gwynneville exhibits superior health outcomes as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older age groups show low incidence of common health conditions.
+Private health cover stands at approximately 48% (~1550 people), lower than Regional NSW's 51.9% and the national average of 55.7%.

-The most prevalent medical conditions are mental health issues affecting 8.8% of residents and asthma impacting 6.9%.
-A significant portion, 76.1%, reports being completely free from medical ailments, compared to 63.3% in Regional NSW.
-Gwynneville has a lower proportion of seniors aged 65 and over at 10.8% (368 people), compared to 23.4% in Regional NSW.
-Health outcomes among seniors are above average, generally aligning with national rankings for the general population.
+Mental health issues affect 8.8% and asthma impacts 6.9% of residents, with 76.1% claiming no medical ailments, compared to 63.3% in Regional NSW.
+Gwynneville has 10.8% (349 people) aged 65 and over, lower than Regional NSW's 23.4%.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health